 I work with others in a warm, sensitive, caring environment creating a non-judgmental, confidential space where clients can feel respected and heard.
 I believe that therapy cannot exist without creating a strong client-therapist relationship built on trust, support and safety.
 I am able to encourage my clients to find self-understanding and insight and to put those insights into action, helping them shift their lives in a positive direction.
 I incorporate a holistic approach to counselling, tailoring therapy for each individual using mental, emotional, physical and spiritual components as needed.

-My work is influenced by many evidence based counselling practices including, Adlerian, Client Centred, CBT, Mindfulness, Focus Oriented therapy, and Solution Focused therapy, Emotion Focused individual and couples therapy, and Gottman Couples therapy.
+My work is influenced by many evidence based counselling practices including, Adlerian, Client Centred, CBT, Mindfulness, Focus Oriented therapy, Attachment based Somatic therapy,and Solution Focused therapy, Emotion Focused individual and couples therapy, and Gottman Couples therapy.
+I am also trained in EMDR ( Eye movement reprocessing and desensitization) used for trauma, PTSD, anxiety, depression, phobias and many other issues.
 I believe that counselling is a collaborative process and that the client is the expert of his or her life and tailor my approach to each individual’s needs.
 I treat every client with great respect as a special, unique individual.